XiaoTaoWang/Project-Euler/README.rst

   - difficulty
       ★★★★

+- `Problem 98: Anagramic squares <gallery/Unclassified/Problem-98/Problem-98.py>`_:

+  - task
+      What is the largest square number formed by any anagramic pair of words given in the file？
+  - key point
+      Two-step brute force.
+First, find all anagramic word pairs in the file.
+Then, just check if both of them are squares.
+To speed up the square check, I precomputed all squares below some point and contained them in a *set*.
+  - programming aspect
+      data structure selection
+  - class
+      programming
+  - dificulty
+      ★★★

 - `Problem 99: Largest exponential <gallery/Unclassified/Problem-99/Problem-99.py>`_:

   - task
-      Which base/exponent pair in the file has the greatest numerical value.
+      Which base/exponent pair in the file has the greatest numerical value?
   - key point
       logarithm
   - programming aspect